awsdocs/iam-user-guide/doc_source/best-practices.md

 ## Grant Least Privilege<a name="grant-least-privilege"></a>

 When you create IAM policies, follow the standard security advice of granting *least privilege*, or granting only the permissions required to perform a task\.
-Determine what users need to do and then craft policies for them that let the users perform *only* those tasks\.
+Determine what users \(and roles\) need to do and then craft policies that allow them to perform *only* those tasks\.

 Start with a minimum set of permissions and grant additional permissions as necessary\.
 Doing so is more secure than starting with permissions that are too lenient and then trying to tighten them later\.

 You can use access level groupings to understand the level of access that a policy grants\.
 [Policy actions](reference_policies_elements_action.md) are classified as `List`, `Read`, `Write`, `Permissions management`, or `Tagging`\.
 For example, you can choose actions from the `List` and `Read` access levels to grant read\-only access to your users\.
 To learn how to use policy summaries to understand access level permissions, see [Use Access Levels to Review IAM Permissions](#use-access-levels-to-review-permissions)\.

 One feature that can help with this is *service last accessed data*\.
-View this data on the **Access Advisor** tab on the IAM console details page for a user, group, role, or policy\.
-You can also use the AWS CLI or AWS API to retrieve service last accessed data\.
-This data includes information about which services a user, group, role, or anyone using a policy attempted to access and when\.
-You can use this information to identify unnecessary permissions so that you can refine your IAM policies to better adhere to the principle of least privilege\.
-For more information, see [Reducing Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.
+View this data on the **Access Advisor** tab on the IAM console details page for an IAM user, group, role, or policy\.
+If you sign in using AWS Organizations master account credentials, you can view this data in the **AWS Organizations** section of the IAM console\.
+You can also use the AWS CLI or AWS API to retrieve a report for service last accessed data for entities or policies in IAM or Organizations\.
+You can use this information to identify unnecessary permissions so that you can refine your IAM or Organizations policies to better adhere to the principle of least privilege\.
+For more information, see [Refining Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.

-To further reduce permissions, you can view your account's events in CloudTrail **Event history**\.
-CloudTrail event logs include detailed event information that you can use to reduce the policy's permissions and include only the actions and resources that your IAM entities need\.
+To further reduce permissions, you can view your account's events in AWS CloudTrail **Event history**\.
+CloudTrail event logs include detailed event information that you can use to reduce the policy's permissions\.
+The logs include only the actions and resources that your IAM entities need\.
 For more information, see [Viewing CloudTrail Events in the CloudTrail Console](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events-console.html) in the *AWS CloudTrail User Guide*\.

 For more information, see the following:
 + [Access Management](access.md)